saladel/saladel/README.md

 **AdewaleCode/AdewaleCode** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

+### 🛠️ I’m currently working on:

+- Using machine learning to identify plants in Covenant University.
+- Using VR/AR to digitize the physical aspect of things.

+---

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...